 A new economic order

-In just over 30 years, China has transitioned from a mostly agrarian economy to a global leader in technology, infrastructure, and consumer power.
-As a result by 2030, China’s GDP is projected to surpass the United States, making it the world’s largest economy.
+In just the past 30 years, China has shifted from an agrarian economy to a global leader in technology, infrastructure, and consumption.
+By 2030, it is expected to surpass the United States as the world’s largest economy.

 The biggest middle class in the world